Financial-Times/origami-build-tools/README.md

 ### `verify` or `v`

-Lints JavaScript, Sass and configuration files against [Origami coding standards](http://origami.ft.com/docs/syntax/).
+Lints JavaScript, Sass and configuration files against [Origami specification](https://origami.ft.com/spec/v1/components/).

 ### `test` or `t`

-Run Origami specification tests and component specific tests.
+Runs JavaScript and Sass tests.

 * If `--debug` is set, the test runner will not exit automatically to allow debugging of the tests.